Ottawa Tribe of Oklahoma: Government

-Todd was a descendant of former Ottawa Chief: Joseph,[Badger], King and Chief Pontiac.

-The Ottawa Tribe is working to modernize its Constitution.
-It was to be voted on at the general council in 2019.
-The current Business Committee; Ethel Cook, Suzy Crawford, J.C Dawes, Mikal Scott-Werner, Mary King and Charles Ulrey.
-Previous administration includes, Dr. Kevin Dawes, Dr. Charla Dawes, Burt Kleindon, and John Robert Ballard, who have all been instrumental in helping to update the constitution.
+The Ottawa Tribe is working to modernize its constitution.

 Economic development

 The Ottawa Tribe issues its own tribal vehicle tags.
 They operate two tribal smoke shops, two gas stations, the Otter Stop Convenience Store, and the Adawe Travel Plaza.
 In addition, they operate the High Winds Casino.
 In 2021 the tribe opened its first restaurant, the Otter Cove Diner.
 Their annual economic impact is estimated by the Oklahoma Indian Affairs Commissions to be $3 million.

 Cultural, language, and programs

 The tribe operates a Community Health Program and the Healthy Living Center in Miami, as well as a Department of Environmental Protection.
 The tribe publishes the Adawe News for its tribal members.
 It offers Ottawa language classes.

 The Ottawa Tribe of Oklahoma's annual powwow is held every Labor Day weekend.